siyuhuang/Latent-Space-Anchoring/README.md

 ```
 bash commands/train_sketch2ffhq.sh
 ```
-The training results and model checkpoint will be saved in `./logs/sketch2ffhq`.
+The training results and model checkpoints will be saved in `./logs/sketch2ffhq`.

 ## Diverse Generations
 We support diverse model generations.